To search in full-texts of theses and download them

 The digitised theses are presented differently depending on web browser.
 In some web browsers you have a menue to the left where you can do your search.
 In other web browsers you put the cursor on the image and click right, or type Ctrl + F. Then type the word you are looking for.

 How to search in many theses at a time

-You can easily seach in fulltext in many theses in one go.
+You can easily search in full-text in many theses in one go.
 There are different methods for this: to cut and paste in Word and make your own document, or to use any of the "merge pdf"-programmes that are available free online.
 If you are looking for a very specific word, ypu can try to search in Google.
 Mind the spelling.

 Cut and paste in Word (or other word processing programme)

 - Mark the text and copy (Ctrl + C)

 - Paste (Ctrl + V).

 Then you will see the OCR-interpreted text, with faults as well.
 You can correct the text by looking at the digitised copy, so that you have a correct text to search.

 - Do the same procedure with the next thesis, and paste it in the same Word document.